doomvox/raku-study/notes/meeting_2022may08.md

 7.  persons.txt time.txt

-<a id="orgb92c267"></a>
+<a id="org436e5fe"></a>

 ## sniping at perl, circa 2009

-<a id="org1ce16ce"></a>
+<a id="orgc93b14b"></a>

 ### <https://corky.net/dotan/log/2009/06/heres-why-people-hate-perl-folks.html>

 1.  bill michaels brought up this piece from 2009

-2.  true enough: "There are many wonderful modules in CPAN, but learning about them, learning to use them, finding out about their hidden corner-cases and unexpected behaviors takes even more time"
+2.  true: "There are many wonderful modules in CPAN, but learning about them, learning to use them, finding out about their hidden corner-cases and unexpected behaviors takes even more time"

 3.  eh: "People hate Perl for the same reason we love it&#x2013; because it makes us feel clever."